 St. Michaels, she says, “is especially lovely this time of the year as the fall foliage unfolds in all its splendid glory and early risers can observe watermen unloading their catch.”
 Talbot County is also known for its historic architecture and well-preserved buildings—many of which received mentions in her story including the Hooper Strait Lighthouse (1879), Robert Morris Inn (1710) and Avalon Theater (1921).

 Kalinga-Metzger describes the unique charms the three towns have to offer.
 “Easton will appeal to art lovers,” she writes, while mentioning the town’s blend of art galleries and performing arts center.
 Oxford is the type of place to get a more intimate local feel and tourists can get their sweets fix at Scottish Highland Creamery, where more than 600 flavors are available.
 St. Michaels is the place to dine on delicious seafood while admiring the view of the harbor.

 Talbot County takes pride in its fall activities mentioned like biking along the harbor, hopping on a ferry boat, kayaking, and going on a historic walking tour.
-The writer could easily walk to boutique shops, restaurants and museums from her hotels, and she raved about award-winning restaurants like the Bartlett Pear Inn that specializes in French and farm-to-table dishes.
+The writer could easily walk to boutique shops, restaurants and museums from her hotel.
 She ends the piece with a fantastic declaration about the destination: “Talbot County offers so much more that I’ve described here.”